alexey-solonenko-test-tasks-001/vue-test/README.md

 - dev:scss-nodemon to compile css from scss
 - most of the points from the assignment are ready.
 Except, pagination is simplified and does not read from API headers, and did not wire-up debouncing.
+- build is run with serve -s dist, as per Vuejs.org tutorial.

 # vs-test